-RESPONSIBLE FOR: Personal development of a designated group of young people at risk for floating support.
+RESPONSIBLE FOR: Personal development of a designated group of participants in securing relevant and meaningful employment opportunities

-LOCATION: The post holder(s) will be based in community locations around Dudley.
-With the main JST office base of:
+LOCATION: The post holders will be based in community locations around Dudley & Sandwell.

-The post-holder will be required to complete an Enhanced Disclosure and Barring Service Check as the Project is specifically targeted at legally defined children and vulnerable adults.
+The post holder will be required to complete an enhanced Disclosure and Barring Service Check as the project is specifically targeted at legally defined vulnerable adults.

 - Identify client’s employment goals, expectations and provide information, support and advice to service users, carers and prospective employers when appropriate.

-- Provide appropriate levels of support and maintain regular contact with individual clients, including employment negotiation, on/off-the-job support, confidence building, communication and social skills training.
+- Provide appropriate levels of support and maintain regular contact with individual participants, including employment negotiation, on/off-the-job support, confidence building, communication and social skills training.

-- Compile a vocational profile on clients to assess their employment needs and expectations.
+- Compile a vocational profile on participants to assess their employment needs and expectations.

-- Assist clients with their job search, prepare for job interviews, CV writing and facilitate assisted interviews as appropriate.
+- Assist participants with their job search, prepare for job interviews, CV writing and facilitate assisted interviews as appropriate.

-- Identify barriers to employment and work with clients to address those barriers.
+- Identify barriers to employment and work with participants to address those barriers.